-Superstar Blogging Review: a Skeptic’s Take on the Travel Blogging Course.
+Superstar Blogging Review: Summary of My Take on the Travel Blogging Course.

 Realizing that I possess few of these skills, one of the first things I did after deciding to create a travel blog was to sign up for Nomadic Matt’s Superstar Blogging Business of Blogging course.